 Terrain in and Around Cherrapunjee

 Cherrapunjee’s original name is ‘Sohrapoonjee’.
 ‘Poonjee’ refers to the head village where the seat of power of the Chieftain is.
-The English who ruled over this place from 1830-1947 could not pronounce ‘Sohrapoonjee’ correctly and as was typical of them named it ‘Cherrapunjee’.
+The English who ruled over this place from 1830-1947 could not pronounce ‘Sohrapoonjee’ correctly and as was typical of them, named it ‘Cherrapunjee’.
 People who do not know the origin of the name also spell Cherrapunjee as ‘Cherrapunji’.
-Popular usage is Cherrapunjee, while we the people of the place continue to call it ‘Sohra’ only.
+Popular usage is Cherrapunjee, while we the people of the place, continue to call it ‘Sohra’ only.
 Some old colonial period writings refer it as ‘Chirra’ too.

 The people of Cherrapunjee and surrounding villages on the tableland have been resorting to mining of coal, limestone and sand.
 The ravaged sides of the hills stand mute testimony to the unplanned and unscientific methods of mining adopted.
 Some of these places are already suffering the consequences, one being the poor quality of potable water in some of these places.
-Mawmluh Cherra Cements Ltd., a Government of Meghalaya undertaking came up in the 1960s to generate employment and usher in development in this place by utilizing the locally available limestone and coal mineral resources.
-The cement factory has helped to stave off acute poverty by infusing money flow into the local economy.
+Mining has scarred many of the hills around Sohra forever.

-With the abolition of Restricted Area Permits for foreign nationals, western interest in the miniscule ethnic communities with exotic cultures and unexplored virgin terrain with pristine natural beauty untouched by pollution with abundant scope for adventure activities is picking up at a quick pace.
-The Khasi Hills with its salubrious climate, an outgoing people, thin population and impressive scenery has caught the fascination of expatriate European, American and Australian population living in Bangladesh.
-Cherrapunjee and Shillong become easily accessible to them from Bangladesh through the land entry point at Dawki / Tamabil.
+With the abolition of Restricted Area Permits for foreign nationals, western interest in the miniscule ethnic communities with exotic cultures and unexplored virgin terrain with pristine natural beauty, untouched by pollution, with abundant scope for adventure activities started picking up at a quick pace.
+The Khasi Hills with its salubrious climate, an outgoing people, thin population and impressive scenery caught the fascination of expatriate European, American and Australian population living in Bangladesh.
+Cherrapunjee and Shillong became easily accessible to them from Bangladesh through the land entry point at Dawki / Tamabil.